 Carrier dynamics in amorphous and nanocrystalline semiconductors

-Support for this work includes grants from the National Science Foundation Condensed Matter Physics Program and Major Research Instrumentation Program, the Department of Energy National Renewable Energy Laboratory, and the American Chemical Society Petroleum Research Fund, and user agreements with the Center for Integrated Nanotechnologies at Los Alamos National Laboratory, the Advanced Light Source at Lawrence Berkeley National Laboratory, and the Advanced Photon Source at Argonne National Laboratory.
+Support for this work has included grants from the National Science Foundation Condensed Matter Physics Program and Major Research Instrumentation Program, the Department of Energy National Renewable Energy Laboratory, and the American Chemical Society Petroleum Research Fund, and user agreements with the Center for Integrated Nanotechnologies at Los Alamos National Laboratory, the Advanced Light Source at the Lawrence Berkeley National Laboratory, the Stanford Synchrotron Light Source, and the Advanced Photon Source at Argonne National Laboratory.

 Highlighted in the Institute of Physics news feature “Ultrafast Dynamics of Polaron Formation”

 N.A.
 Turner, J.G.
 Mance, K. Attenkofer, B.W.
 Adams, X.-Y. Zhang and S.L.
 Dexheimer

 J Phys.
 Chem.
 C 126, 349–355 (2022)